SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Methodology

-We found that using the raw number of references per sentence to determine whether a sentence should have zero, one, or multiple references introduced three main problems.
-First, some sentences were over-referenced.
-Despite being simple, they included unnecessarily long lists of references, which can mislead models into interpreting them as highly information-rich.
-Second, we observed under-referenced sentences, where complex or factual statements were supported by too few references.
-Third, some sentences were invalid, meaning they contained no attributable content and should not be included in the attribution task at all.
-These cases are illustrated in Table~\ref{mb_example}.
+\textbf{Cleaning Samples:} Cleaning the samples was a straightforward process that involved standardizing the reference format and merging duplicated sentences.
+As seen in Table~\ref{Hagrid_example}, the sentences in the datasets include the reference list.
+We went through all samples, separating each sentence into a tuple containing the sentence itself and the list of references (now written consistently among all samples).
+Many samples contained duplicated sentences, i.e., sentences are shown multiple times, with different references.
+Merging them reduced the number of sentences within the dataset from 7702 to 7308.

-To address these issues, we manually reviewed each sentence in HAGRID and assigned a cleaned label indicating whether it should have zero, one, or multiple references or be marked as invalid.
-For training purposes, invalid sentences were grouped with the "zero references" class to increase class diversity.
+\textbf{Cleaning Labels:} We found that the raw number of references per sentence is a misleading way to determine how many references a sentence should have, as illustrated in Table~\ref{mb_example}.
+Some sentences were over-referenced.
+Despite being simple, they included unnecessarily long lists of references, which can mislead models into interpreting them as information-rich.
+We also observed under-referenced sentences, where complex or factual statements were not supported by enough references.
+Lastly, some sentences were invalid, containing no attributable content.

+To address these issues, we reviewed each sentence in HAGRID and assigned a new label indicating whether it should have zero, one, or multiple references or be marked as invalid.
+For training purposes, invalid sentences were grouped with the ``zero'' class to increase class diversity.
 In addition to label noise, we observed inconsistent referencing styles across samples\footnote{Referencing styles found: [1], [1][2], [1,2], [1, 2], [1,2,], [1 and 2], [1-2], (1), and [context 1], among others.}, which made it non-trivial to extract citations accurately.
 These inconsistencies affected both HAGRID and WebGLM-QA.